 I won’t elaborately compare Esxence and Pitti here and now – let’s just say that Esxence 2019 was truly overwhelming, I wrote 4 blog entries about it – Inspiration Flow – Esxence Milan 2019, Veni, vidi…amavi: Esxence – The Scent of Excellence 2019 – Part I, Ave Perfumes!
 Esxence 2019 – Part II, and Act III: Events&Extras @Esxence 2019.

 I’ll just repeat some Pitti numbers from 2018 for you: around 2150 buyers, arriving from more than 50 countries.
 Yes, Pitti seems to be more B2B oriented.
-190 maisons and brands (including skin care and cosmetics)- 70% not from Italy.
+190 Maisons and brands (including skincare and cosmetics)- 70% not from Italy.
 Around 1450 registered buyers from Italy.
 In order to register as press, you must submit your previous coverage of the fair…fair enough.
-Pitti is not open to general public.
+Pitti is not open to the general public.

-Esxence, on the other hand, broke all the records this year with 6000 m2 of exhibiton space, 7890 guests, and 221 brands.
+Esxence, on the other hand, broke all the records this year with 6000 m2 of exhibition space, 7890 guests, and 221 brands.

 Division of exhibition space is the same as the last year: newer brands/artisan/niche are placed in the “Spring” section, larger distributors are to be found in “Classico” section.